Lagos Colony: Later years

 and the new railway from Aro to Abeokuta was opened by the Governor in December 1901, in the presence of the Alake.

 In 1901, the first qualified African lawyer in the colony, Christopher Sapara Williams, was nominated to the Legislative Council, serving as a member until his death in 1915.

 In 1903, there was a crisis over the payment of the tolls that were collected from traders by native rulers, although Europeans were exempted.
 The alternative was to replace the tolls by a subsidy.
 MacGregor requested views from Williams, Charles Joseph George and Obadiah Johnson as indigenous opinion leaders.
 All were in favour of retaining the tolls to avoid upsetting the rulers.

 In 1903, Governor MacGregor's administration prepared a Newspaper Ordinance ostensibly designed to prevent libels being published.
 George, Williams and Johnson, the three Nigerian council members, all objected on the grounds that the ordinance would inhibit freedom of the press.
 George said "any obstacle in the way of publication of newspapers in this colony means throwing Lagos back to its position forty or fifty years ago".
 Despite these objections, the ordinance was passed into law.

 Walter Egerton was the last Governor of Lagos Colony, appointed in 1903.

 Egerton enthusiastically endorsed the extension of the Lagos – Ibadan railway onward to Oshogbo, and the project was approved in November 1904.
 Construction began in January 1905 and the line reached Oshogbo in April 1907.

 The colonial office wanted to amalgamate the Lagos Colony with the protectorate of Southern Nigeria, and in August 1904 also appointed Egerton as High Commissioner for the Southern Nigeria Protectorate.
 He held both offices until 28 February 1906.

 On that date the two territories were amalgamated, with the combined territory called the Colony and Protectorate of Southern Nigeria.
 In 1914, the Governor-General Sir Frederick Lugard amalgamated this territory with the Protectorate of Northern Nigeria to form the Colony and Protectorate of Nigeria.

+The economic foundations laid during colonial rule later supported the development of modern financial institutions.
+In 1960, the establishment of the Nigerian Stock Exchange, founded through the efforts of key figures such as Chief Festus Samuel Okotie-Eboh, Chief Theophilus Adebayo Doherty and Sir Odumegwu Ojukwu, marked a significant milestone in Nigeria’s transition to an independent economy.
+It provided a formal platform for capital formation, enabling businesses to raise funds and fostering investment in key sectors.
+This development reflected Nigeria’s growing economic autonomy and its integration into the global financial system following independence.

 Lagos was the capital of Nigeria until 1991, when that role was ceded to the Federal Capital Territory, Abuja, and remains the commercial capital.

 The estimated population in 2011 was over 9 million.